Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?: Introduction

-In this work, we show that models with delayed axion oscillation, in particular the recently proposed kinetic misalignment mechanism (KMM)~\cite{Co:2019jts,Chang:2019tvx}, enable efficient formation of field fragments at sub-horizon scales~\cite{Eroncel:2022vjg,Eroncel:2022efc}, opening up a parameter space safe from the BHSR constraint with astrophysically plausible $f_*$.
+In this work, we show that models with delayed axion oscillation can open up a parameter space safe from the BHSR constraint with astrophysically plausible $f_*$.
 In particular, we reveal a large viable parameter region with $10^{-22}~{\rm eV} < m_a < 10^{-19} \rm eV$ that can explain the JWST excess, while being consistent with relevant constraints such as from BHSR, Lyman-$\alpha$ forest, and stellar dynamics ~\cite{Chabanier:2019eai,2016ApJ...824L..31B,2017PhRvL.119d1102K,Stott:2018opm,Unal:2020jiy,Kimball2023}.
 Furthermore, we demonstrate that the same ALP models that address the JWST excess may yield complementary signals in a variety of current/future axion search experiments ~\cite{Berlin:2020vrk,Graham:2020kai,Bloch:2019lcy}, and intriguingly have the potential to alleviate puzzling features found in the small-scale structure of DM halos~\cite{Tulin170502358,Kaplinghat:2015aga,Bullock:2017xww}.
 In addition, we identify a parameter range that is consistent with existing $\Lambda$CDM predictions, which is worth exploration even if the current JWST excess resolves upon further investigations.